Dwijad/Bitnami-Kafka-Helm-Chart/README.md

     $ cd kafka

 ### SSL
-Create SSL certificate if the broker is
+Create SSL certificate if the broker is intended to listen on SSL.

 ### Configure
 #### Zookeeper